terrortad/shopify_data_analytics/README.md

 # shopify_data_analytics
-Repository for shopify data analytics

-Kids Resale Items Analysis Project
+**# Kids Resale Items Analysis Project **

-Project Overview
+**## Unveiling Insights from Over 13,000 Resale Items **

-This project dives into the analysis of kids' resale items, utilizing a dataset of over 13,000 rows obtained from a Shopify store.
-The goal is to uncover insights into the relationships between various attributes, such as brand, condition, item type, and price, to inform pricing strategies and inventory management.
+This project dives into the world of kids' resale items, aiming to extract valuable insights from a comprehensive dataset of over 13,000 rows.
+By exploring relationships between attributes like brand, condition, item type, and price, we seek to create informed pricing strategies and efficient inventory management.

-Files in the Repository
+✨ Files in the Repository ✨

-app.py: A user-friendly Streamlit app that enables interactive exploration of item prices based on customizable filters for brand, condition, item type, and size. data_visualization.py: Generates informative scatter plots to visualize relationships between different variables and item prices. data_visualization_normalized.py: Produces scatter plots using normalized data, offering a visual perspective that accounts for variations in data scales. data_preprocessing.py: Manages the essential tasks of data cleaning and preprocessing, including handling missing values, detecting outliers, and ensuring data integrity. feature_eng.py: Implements feature engineering techniques, particularly focusing on extracting and categorizing item types from product titles to enhance analysis capabilities. modify_dataset.py: Simplifies the condition data within the dataset, streamlining analysis and interpretation.
+app.py: Interact with a user-friendly Streamlit app to discover item prices based on your preferred filters data_visualization.py: Uncover hidden patterns through insightful scatter plots that visualize relationships between variables and item prices data_visualization_normalized.py: Explore visual perspectives that account for data scale variations using normalized data data_preprocessing.py: Ensure data integrity with meticulous cleaning and preprocessing techniques feature_eng.py: Enhance analysis capabilities by extracting and categorizing item types from product titles ️ modify_dataset.py: Streamline analysis and interpretation by simplifying condition data ✂️ ** Installation and Takeoff **
-Installation and Running the Project

-Prerequisites
+Prerequisites:

-Python 3.x
+Python 3.x (ready for launch )
-Required Python packages: pandas, plotly, streamlit Install using pip install pandas plotly streamlit Steps to Run
+Required packages: pandas, plotly, streamlit (install using pip install pandas plotly streamlit) Steps to Run:

-Clone the repository: git clone https://github.com/terrortad/shopify_data_analytics.git Navigate to the cloned directory: cd shopify_data_analytics Launch the Streamlit app: streamlit run app.py
-This will open the app in your default web browser.
+Clone the repository: git clone https://github.com/terrortad/shopify_data_analytics.git Navigate to the cloned directory: cd shopify_data_analytics Initiate the Streamlit app: streamlit run app.py Witness the app's grand opening in your default web browser **Exploration Awaits **
-Usage

 Streamlit App (app.py):

-Interact with the app to explore item prices based on your preferred filters.
-Customize your selections for brand, condition, item type, and size to view tailored results.
+Embark on an interactive journey by filtering items based on brand, condition, item type, and size Discover tailored results that align with your preferences ✨ Visualization Scripts:

-Visualization Scripts:
-Run data_visualization.py or data_visualization_normalized.py to generate insightful scatter plots, aiding in visual data exploration and analysis.
+Generate eye-opening scatter plots using data_visualization.py or data_visualization_normalized.py Embark on a visual voyage of data exploration and analysis